John L. Littrell

 A specialist in white collar defense and investigations, John has handled all types of fraud cases (including wire fraud, bank fraud, tax fraud, mail fraud, health care fraud and securities fraud) as well as corruption and bribery, violations of international trade and export laws, anti-kickback statutes and “Stark” laws, and other regulatory offenses.
 He advises clients under government scrutiny in highly regulated industries, including health care, government contracts, finance, and firearms and explosives.
 He has represented clients from all over the world and led investigations in cases involving extensive conduct abroad.

 John has more than 17 years of experience negotiating with the United States Department of Justice and state and local prosecuting agencies.
 He has persuaded prosecutors to narrow or dismiss potential charges, and he has convinced judges to dismiss indictments based on obscure and novel constitutional challenges.
 If a case is prosecuted, John dissects the charging document with creative, original motions.
 He has successfully challenged illegal searches and interrogations, resulting in the suppression of evidence and leading to complete dismissals.
 At trial, John applies sophisticated techniques to identify jurors who will treat his clients fairly and presents them with a compelling narrative to support a verdict of not guilty.
-John has prevailed at every level in the trial and appellate courts in California and elsewhere, including significant trial victories in both federal and state courts, published appellate wins in the Ninth Circuit Court of Appeals and the California Courts of Appeal, and the successful defense against a petition for certiorari in the United States Supreme Court.
-John has also had considerable success in getting wrongful convictions reversed.
+John has prevailed at every level in the trial and appellate courts in California and elsewhere, including significant trial victories in both federal and state courts, published appellate wins in the Ninth Circuit Court of Appeals, the California Courts of Appeal, and the United States Supreme Court.
+John has also had considerable success in getting wrongful convictions reversed based on prosecutorial misconduct and ineffective assistance of counsel.
 He has obtained reversals of two death sentences, multiple life sentences, and decades of prison terms for a variety of offenses.
 Finally, John has an extensive background in immigration law.
 He is an expert in negotiating “immigration-safe” pleas for non-citizens and seeking post-conviction relief for individuals facing deportation or removal.

 On the civil side, John brings his considerable trial experience to bear when handling civil litigation and business disputes.
 Having tried more than twenty cases to verdict, John prepares every case, big or small, as if it is going to trial.
 This approach quickly exposes the pressure points that make either a favorable verdict or a favorable settlement possible.